OpenTechSchool/html-css-beginners/source/core/portfolio-2.rst

 ::

-    <li><a href="contact/contact.html"> Contact </a> </li>
+    <li><a href="contact/contact.html">Contact</a></li>

 Check in the browser and...
 Done!
 Now you can do the same for the rest of your nav menu and for your social buttons links.

-By default the a tag is styled like this:
+By default the ``<a>`` tag is styled like this:

 - An unvisited link is underlined and blue
 - A visited link is underlined and purple
 - An active link is underlined and red

-You can change the style and the color by selecting the a tag.
+You can change the style and the colour by selecting the ``<a>`` tag.

-There still at least one important link to explain.
-The mailto link.
+There is still at least one important link to explain.
+The **mailto** link.
-Write mailto: myemail@google.com tell to the browser to open the default email programm on the user machine with the email destinatary field already fill in.
+Write ``href="mailto:myemail@google.com"`` tell to the browser to open the default email program on the user machine with the email destination field already fill in.
 Nice, isn't it?
 So go ahead and write the mailto link with your personal email instead of # in your contact list and try it out.

-**:hover** To get the nice effect of changing the color of a link when the mouse moves over it, you need to use the :hover selector.
+To get the nice effect of changing the color of a link when the mouse moves over it, you need to use the ``:hover`` selector.
+Because we don't need to set the class manually, but rather the browser does it automatically, it's called **pseudo class**.

 ::